INRIA/scikit-learn-mooc/README.md

     git clone git://github.com/amueller/scipy_2015_sklearn_tutorial.git

 If you can't or don't want to install git, there is a link above to download the contents of this repository as a zip file.
-I may make minor changes to the repository in the days before the tutorial, however, so cloning the repository is a much better option.
+We may make minor changes to the repository in the days before the tutorial, however, so cloning the repository is a much better option.